webdriverio/webdriverio/packages/wdio-firefox-profile-service/README.md

 ## Options

 ### firefoxProfile
 Contains all settings as key value pair.
 If you want to add an extension, use the `extensions` key with an array of string paths to the extensions you want to use.
+If you are running a version of firefox older before 56 use `legacy: true`.

 Type: `Object`